Aetopia/NVIDIA-Driver-Downloader/README.md

 2. Run `build.bat`.

 # Sources
-#### This project is uses some handy information on NVIDIA's Advanced Driver Search from [NVIDIA-Update](https://github.com/lord-carlos/nvidia-update).
+#### This project is uses some handy information on NVIDIA's Advanced Driver Search & Driver Unpacking from [NVIDIA-Update](https://github.com/lord-carlos/nvidia-update).